 Cancer in black communities

 The study is multidisciplinary and complex.
 However, we are confident that it will help clarify the complex interactions between social determinants of health, lifestyle factors, genetics, and health. generational impact of chronic toxin exposure.
-It will also shed light on what is going up cancer prices in South End Shelburne.
+It will also shed light on what is going up prices in South End Shelburne.

 Our study will not only be of value to the small Shelburne community, but will provide a template for further studies on the relationship between environmental racism and chronic disease.
 For example, the new Scottish African community in Lincolnville, NS, Indigenous communities as Wet’suwet’en first nation in northern BC, i Aamjiwnaang First Nation near Sarnia, Ont., as well as African Americans living nearby Cancer Alley in Louisiana, who live near landfills, pipelines and petrochemical facilities, could benefit from a similar multidisciplinary approach.

-This study, and others like it, will take us one step closer to tackling the broader problem of the system racism in Canada.
+This study, and others like it, will take us one step closer to tackling the broader problem of the system in Canada.

 Provided by